By David Gosselin

-As stated before: each individual is mortal, but the species is immortal; man has a material body, but the mind is immaterial; the universe is finite, but unbounded.
+As stated before: each individual is mortal, but the species is immortal; the body is material, but the mind is immaterial; the universe is finite, but unbounded.
 At every step, we are confronted with questions of the incommensurable.
 These questions require a quality of thinking which allows the human mind to resolve the natural paradoxes inherent in our sense perceptions.

 The resolution of incommensurables requires a specific quality of thought intrinsic to the nature of the human mind.
-It is here that poetry assumes its most important function, not as simply friend to humankind, but more importantly, as teacher and creator.
+It is here that poetry assumes its most important function, not simply as our friend, but more importantly, as teacher and mentor.